OUR NEXT LIVE SHOW

-A former mega church pastor leaves religion behind to rid himself of the exclusivity created by its dogmas and open himself up to learn from the lives, stories, and experiences of everyone else.
+A former megachurch pastor leaves religion behind to rid himself of the exclusivity created by its dogmas in order to open himself up to learn from the lives, stories, and experiences of everyone else.
+To prove we are more alike than we think and we can all get along no matter what we believe.

 SUPPORT THE SHOW